 Stigma and discriminatory attitudes towards representatives of key groups are widespread in society.
-The situation in Ukraine concerning their rights is unsatisfactory.
-Although the risks of criminal prosecution under Article 130 of the Criminal Code “Transmission of HIV or other incurable infectious diseases” are insignificant in practice, people living with HIV are stigmatized in their everyday contacts.
+The situation in Ukraine regarding the observance of their rights is unsatisfactory.
+Although the risks of criminal prosecution under article 130 of the CC “Infection with HIV or another incurable infectious disease” are insignificant in practice, people living with HIV are stigmatized in everyday contact.

-Formally, the use of drugs in Ukraine is not criminalized, except for cases of public or committed by a group of people using drugs in public places.
-However, since the possession of drugs without the purpose of selling provides for both administrative and criminal liability – depending on the dose size, and to be able to use drugs consumers have to keep them, in practice, they are actively pursued by the police, in fact, for their state of addiction.
-At the same time, the maximum dose size that can be prosecuted is very low, which can lead to situations when having a single dose of the drug, a person can face criminal punishment.
+Formally, drug use in Ukraine is not criminalized, with the exception of cases of public or committed by a group of people using drugs in public places.
+However, since both administrative and criminal liability is provided for the possession of drugs without the purpose of sale, depending on the volume of the drug, and drug addicts have to store them in order to be able to use them, in practice, they are actively pursued by the police, in fact, for their state of dependence.
+At the same time, the limits on the number of drugs followed by prosecution are very low, which can lead to situations where, in the presence of a single dose of the drug, individuals face criminal punishment.

-Sex workers are subject to frequent harassment by the police, for whom the existence of administrative responsibility for engaging in sex work is the basis for harassment with impunity.
+Sex workers are often harassed by the police, for whom the existence of administrative liability for engaging in sex work is the basis for harassment with impunity.

-Consensual sex between adults of the same sex is not prohibited by law, but MSM often face stigma and discrimination based on their sexual orientation.
+Sexual contact between consenting adults of the same sex is not prohibited by law, but MSM often face stigma and discrimination based on sexual orientation.

-The rights of trans* people in Ukraine are often violated, and they experience persistent stigma and discrimination.
+The rights of trans* people in Ukraine are often violated, and they themselves experience persistent stigma and discrimination.

 The REAct system has been implemented in Ukraine since 2019.

-ICF “Alliance for Public Health” provides technical support for maintaining the database, analyzing the collected information, and forming strategic goals for advocacy.
+ICF “Alliance for Public Health” provides technical support for database maintenance, analysis of collected information, and formation of strategic goals for advocacy.

-69 non-governmental organizations (NGOs) are involved in documenting cases of violation of the rights of key communities vulnerable to HIV/TB in 18 regions.
-The REActors (documentators) of the Project are NGO employees who have direct contact with vulnerable groups.
-These are mainly social workers, project coordinators, and specialists, prevention project documentaries, lawyers, etc.
+63 non-governmental organizations (NGOs) are involved in documenting cases of violation of the rights of key communities vulnerable to HIV/TB in 18 regions.
+REActors (documentator) of the Project are NGO employees who have direct contact with vulnerable groups.
+Basically, these are social workers, project coordinators, specialists, documentators of prevention projects, lawyers, and others.

 Each REActor works in his/her own direction with the corresponding risk groups.